 Fast food restaurants don’t usually give you the full ingredients, but you’ll find some useful information like sugar fat and calorie content.
 This is meant to help you make healthy decisions about what you eat.

 This is a fancy name for a drink, especially one that isn’t water.
 It’s that simple!

 A soft drink is usually used to refer to a carbonated drink like soda .
 Really, the phrase can be used to speak about any non-alcoholic drinks.
 An alcoholic drink is sometimes called a hard drink .

 10. Fountain drink

-Many fast food restaurants have soda fountains, which are machines where you can pour yourself a soft (usually carbonated) drink.
+Many fast food restaurants have soda fountains which are machines where you can pour yourself a soft (usually carbonated) drink.
 Since the server doesn’t need to know what kind of soda you’ll choose, you can simply order a fountain drink.
 You’ll get a cup and you can make your own decision later when you get it yourself.

 A slushie is a cold drink made with blended, crushed ice and sweet flavoring.
 These aren’t very good for you, but they sure taste good!